Perpetual vs Periodic Inventory Systems: Differences and Which Is Best

-Businesses can choose to use either a perpetual period periodic inventory system to calculate their cost of goods sold (COGS).
+The main difference between a perpetual vs periodic inventory system is the timing of when inventory is tracked.
 A periodic inventory system calculates the COGS following a physical inventory count at period-end, whereas a perpetual inventory system calculates the COGS after each sale.

 Perpetual | Periodic | |